ad08fee3/espanso-emoji-picker/README.md

 ### If I type an exact match for an emoji, why do I have to dig for it?
 For example, if you type `car` in the search bar you'll get hundreds of matching emojis.
 You'd think that 🚗 would be close to the top, right?
 This is apparently a quirk of how Espanso renders options when showing search results.
 This is likely something that could be fixed within Espanso itself.

+As a workaround, you can type `:car` or `:car:` into the search dropdown to get exact matches.

 ## Development: